Planned French invasion of Britain (1708): Expedition

 Their departure was immediately delayed by a two-day gale but forced Byng to take shelter, enabling the French to make for the Firth of Forth.
 Rather than following the coastline, de Forbin kept out to sea to avoid being spotted and ended up north of the proposed landing site.
 On 25 March, the French anchored near Fife Ness and spent the next day searching for a landing place, allowing Byng to catch up with them.
-Despite James' protests, the French privateers could not face the British in battle and headed north.
-They then spent two days attempting to enter the Moray Firth before They gave up.
+Despite James's protests, the French privateers could not face the British in battle and headed north.
+They then spent two days attempting to enter the Moray Firth before they gave up.
 Most of them made it back to Dunkirk although they were pursued by the British around the north of Scotland and west of Ireland, but they sustained severe damage to both ships and men.

 Hearing news of the French fleet, some of the Jacobite gentry, including James Stirling of Keir House and four others, gathered at Brig o' Turk.
 They were arrested, imprisoned in Newgate Prison in London and later transferred to Edinburgh Castle, where they were tried for high treason.
-They were acquitted of that charge, as the evidence against them proved only that they had drunk to James' health.
+They were acquitted of that charge, as the evidence against them proved only that they had drunk to James's health.